JuanMoya/Chipathon2025_MOSbius_main_documentation/CAD_tool_installation/windows.md

    <img src="./img/00_install_options.png" width="600" />
 </p>

 3) Go to the local folder where the Docker image was cloned.
-Then, enter the  **\sscs-chipathon-2025\resources\IIC-OSIC-TOOLS** as indicated in the figure below.
+Then, go to the  **IIC-OSIC-TOOLS** as indicated in the figure below.

 <p align="center">
    <img src="./img/script_folder.png" width="600" />